planetfederal/workshops/workshops/geoserver/doc/source/install/index.rst

 Installing GeoServer
 ====================

 In this section, we will install GeoServer.
-For the purposes of this workshop, we will be using the OpenGeo Suite, of which GeoServer is a primary component, in order to facilitate setup and configuration.
+For the purposes of this workshop, we will be using the OpenGeo Suite—of which GeoServer is a primary component—in order to facilitate setup and configuration.

-The OpenGeo Suite has a free and open source Community Edition, available for download from OpenGeo at `<http://opengeo.org/technology/suite/download/>`_.
+The OpenGeo Suite is free and open source, and is available for download from OpenGeo at `<http://opengeo.org/products/suite/>`_.

 .. toctree::
    :maxdepth: 2